 When working from home in the middle of a pandemic, reaching out to your team members can be challenging.
 Tags are an easy way to let others know what you are working on — and what they should be working on, too.

 HOW: Select the patents you want to add a tag to, click on the Tag icon on the toolbar and assign the tags.
 You can create your own by clicking on the Edit icon in the top-right corner of the pop-up window.

 Step 3: Leave them a note

-The option to leave notes within the platform itself is essential when it comes to improving communication and collaboration, especially when email and chats are already overflowing with unread messages.
+The option to leave notes directly in the platform itself is essential for improving communication and collaboration, especially when email and chats are already overflowing with unread messages.